kyverno/website/content/en/docs/Writing policies/mutate.md

           value: "{{ target.data.key }}"
 ```

-`@` is added to reference the in-line value of the target resource.
+The `{{ @ }}` special variable is added to reference the in-line value of the target resource.

-This policy adds the value of `keyone` from the trigger configmap `foo/cmone` as the prefix to target configmaps in their data with `keynew`.
+This policy adds the value of `keyone` from the trigger ConfigMap named `cmone` in the `foo` Namespace as the prefix to target ConfigMaps in their data with `keynew`.

 ```yaml
 apiVersion: kyverno.io/v1